project-talan/tln-cli/README.md

   }
   ```

-* Open this file using your favorite editor and add your git user name and working email (for this demo, please use your Github account) and update `inherits` array with `git` component
+* Open this file using your favorite editor, add your git user name and working email (for this tutorial, please use your Github account) and update `inherits` array with `git` component
   ```
   module.exports = {
     tags: async (tln) => [],